Deep Dive

 3. Near-term Market Outlook

-What it means: The path of least resistance is neutral-to-slightly-positive, contingent on Bitcoin's stability.
+What it means: The path of least resistance depends on Bitcoin holding key support.
+POWR's structure is weak but attempting to stabilize.

 Conclusion